zenml-io/zenml/docs/book/getting-started/deploying-zenml.md

 ### ZenML Server

-When you first get started with ZenML, it relies with the following architecture on your machine.
+When you first get started with ZenML, you have the following architecture on your machine.

 ![ZenML default local configuration](../.gitbook/assets/Scenario1.png)

 The SQLite database that you can see in this diagram is used to store information about pipelines, pipeline runs, stacks, and other configurations.
+This default setup allows you to get started and try out the core features but you won't be able to use cloud-based components like serverless orchestrators and so on.

 Users can run the `zenml up` command to spin up a local REST server to serve the dashboard.
+For the local REST server option, the `zenml up` command implicitly connects the client to the server.
 The diagram for this looks as follows:

 ![ZenML with a local REST Server](../.gitbook/assets/Scenario2.png)

-{% hint style="info" %}
-For the local REST server option, the `zenml up` command implicitly connects the client to the server.
-{% endhint %}

 {% hint style="warning" %}
 Currently the ZenML server supports two versions of the dashboard: a legacy view